microsoft/ML-For-Beginners/8-Reinforcement/1-QLearning/README.md

 <img src="images/bellmaneq.gif"/>

-Here γ is so-called **discount factor** that determines to which extent you should prefer current reward over the future reward and vice versa.
+Here γ is the so-called **discount factor** that determines to which extent you should prefer current reward over the future reward and vice versa.

 ## Learning Algorithm

-Given the equation above, we can now write a pseudo-code for our leaning algorithm:
+Given the equation above, we can now write pseudo-code for our leaning algorithm:

 * Initialize Q-Table Q with equal numbers for all states and actions
 * Set learning rate α ← 1